dhardy/mo/abstract/About.markdown

 What mo is and isn't intended to be:

-*   Primarily intended to be a compiled language, but an interpreter (or at least runtime- compilation and dynamic linking) may also added.
+*   Primarily intended to be a compiled language, but an interpreter (or at least runtime- compilation and dynamic linking) may also be added.
 *   Intended as a _systems_ language as opposed to a _web_ language.
 Thus performance is considered more important than portability of compiled binaries.
 *   Intended to offer much of the built-in safety of languages like Java, without impeeding